msteffan/fundamentals/01_chapter/08_lesson.md

 > The `cp` command is used to copy the specified files or folders to the
 > specified location.

 After running this command, we have created a copy of `joke.txt` called `joke2.txt` in the same folder.
-Notice how in this case, the second argument was a filename, and not a folder name.
+Notice how, in this case, the second argument was a filename, not a folder name.
 It turns out that the `mv` and `cp` commands are quite smart.
 When moving or copying a file, if the second argument is a **folder**, the specified file is moved or copied to that folder.
 If the second argument is a **filename**, the file in the first argument